Discours sur les passions de l'amour: Notable differences

-The use of the personal pronoun "je" is also foreign to Pascal, and the expression "avec soi" is only found in the Port-Royal edition and not in the autograph manuscripts.
+The use of the personal pronoun "je is also foreign to Pascal, and the expression "avec soi is only found in the Port-Royal edition and not in the autograph manuscripts.

 Influences of the Discours

 Philosophical and literary works

-While one of the arguments in favor of the Discourse's authenticity is that the concepts invoked in the text can only lead back to Pascal, Ferdinando Néri (Note: quoted by Jacoubet, 1938.) points out that they are quite simply those of the century.
+While one of the arguments in favor of the Discourses authenticity is that the concepts invoked in the text can only lead back to Pascal, Ferdinando Néri (Note: quoted by Jacoubet, 1938.) points out that they are quite simply those of the century.
 A comparison is quickly made between the Discours and several key literary and philosophical works of the seventeenth and eighteenth centuries, several of which were not published until after Pascal's death in 1662.
 Jean de La Bruyère, the Chevalier de Méré, to whom the Discours has even been attributed, and Nicolas Malebranche are considered to be the main inspires of the text.

 La Rochefoucauld Maxims seem to have inspired the author(s) of the Discourse.
-For example, the maxim "À force de parler d'amour, on devient amoureux" ("By dint of talking about love, one becomes in love") in the Discours has similarities with La Bruyère's maxim, "There are people who would never have been in love if they had never heard of love".
-As far as La Bruyère is concerned140, the phrase "Qu'une vie est heureuse quand elle commence par l'amour et qu'elle finit par l'ambition!" is undeniably reminiscent of the line in the Characters, "Men begin with love, end with ambition".
+For example, the maxim "À force de parler d'amour, on devient amoureux ("By dint of talking about love, one becomes in love") in the Discours has similarities with La Bruyère's maxim, "There are people who would never have been in love if they had never heard of love".
+As far as La Bruyère is concerned, the phrase "Qu'une vie est heureuse quand elle commence par l'amour et qu'elle finit par l'ambition! is undeniably reminiscent of the line in the Characters, "Men begin with love, end with ambition".